-A degree-seeking student who has enrolled at Felician College and then withdraws, or has taken a Leave of Absence for more than one academic year, must reapply for admission.
+A degree-seeking student who has enrolled at Felician University and then withdraws, or has taken a Leave of Absence for more than 180 days, must reapply for admission.
 A special Readmission application form is available in the Admission Office.
 In order to complete the process, applicants for readmission:

-- Must submit a completed Readmission application with a non-refundable \$30 application fee. - Must submit official transcripts for any college-level or post-secondary work attempted since withdrawing from Felician College. - May have to contact the Center for Health for any readmission requirements. - May be required to supply additional documentation for some programs.
+- Must submit a completed Readmission application with a non-refundable \$30 application fee. - Must submit official transcripts for any University-level or post-secondary work attempted since withdrawing from Felician University. - May have to contact the Center for Health for any readmission requirements. - May be required to supply additional documentation for some programs.